General

 • [1] Wilde, T., & Hess, T. (2006).
 Methodenspektrum der Wirtschaftsinformatik: Überblick und Portfoliobildung (No. 2/2006).
 Arbeitsbericht, Institut für Wirtschaftsinformatik und Neue Medien, Fakultät für Betriebswirtschaft, Ludwig-Maximilians-Universität.

 • [2] Palvia, P., Mao, E., Salam, A. F., & Soliman, K. S. (2003).
-Management information systems research: what's there in a methodology?.
+Management Information Systems Research: What's there in a Methodology?.
 Communications of the Association for Information Systems11(1), 16.